Battle of Dogger Bank (1915): Room 40

-German ships had to report their position every night by wireless and British listening posts along the east coast took cross-bearings to find the positions of the ships when they transmitted.
+German ships had to report their position every night by wireless and British listening posts along the east coast took cross-bearings on the transmissions to find the positions of the ships.
 This signals intelligence meant that the British did not need wasteful defensive standing patrols and sweeps of the North Sea but could economise on fuel and use the time for training and maintenance.
-The Admiralty also uncovered the German order of battle and tracked the deployment of ships, which gave them an offensive advantage.
+The Admiralty also uncovered the German order of battle and tracked the deployment of ships, giving them an offensive advantage.
 The lack of a proper war staff at the Admiralty and poor liaison between Room 40, Oliver and the operations staff meant that the advantage was poorly exploited in 1915; it was not until 1917 that this was remedied.
 When German ships sailed, information from Room 40 needed to be passed on quickly but Oliver found it hard to delegate and would not routinely supply all decrypts; commanders at sea were supplied only with what the Admiralty thought they needed.
 Information could reach the Grand Fleet late, incomplete or mistakenly interpreted.
 When Jellicoe asked for a decryption section to take to sea, he was refused on security grounds.

 German raid

 With the German High Seas Fleet (HSF) confined to port after the British success at the Battle of Heligoland Bight in 1914, Admiral Friedrich von Ingenohl, the Commander-in-Chief of the HSF planned a raid on Scarborough, Hartlepool and Whitby on the east coast of England, with the I Scouting Group (Admiral Franz von Hipper), a battlecruiser squadron of three battlecruisers and a large armoured cruiser, supported by light cruisers and destroyers.
 Hipper opened fire at 08:00 on 16 December 1914, eventually killing 108 and wounding 525 civilians.
 British public and political opinion was outraged that German warships could sail so close to the British coast, shelling coastal towns with impunity; British naval forces had failed to prevent the attacks and also failed to intercept the raiding squadron.
 The British fleet had sailed but the German ships escaped in stormy seas and low visibility, assisted by British communication failures.
-The Germans had made the first successful attack on Britain since the 17th century and suffered no losses but Ingenohl was unjustly blamed for missing an opportunity to inflict a defeat on the Royal Navy, despite creating the chance by his offensive-mindedness.
+The Germans had made the first successful attack on Britain since the 17th century and suffered no losses.
+Ingenohl was unjustly blamed for missing an opportunity to inflict a defeat on the Royal Navy, despite creating the chance by his offensive-mindedness.